True North prepares for Television!

 I spent a fun afternoon yesterday in the woods with KDKA News reporter, David Highfield.
 David had contacted me a few weeks ago because he wanted to learn more about wilderness survival, especially the context in which it is being so widely presented on so-called “reality television” programs.
 In short, David wanted to learn if what is being presented to the general public is actually real or not.

 So we agreed that David and his cameraman, Ian Smith, would take part in two programs to get a better feel for the topic.
-First, David would spend the day with a group of True North’s students in a Basic Wilderness Survival course so that he IMG_2328could get an overview of the role of survival training and learn some basic skills.
+First, David would spend the day with a group of True North’s students in a Basic Wilderness Survival course so that he could get an overview of the role of survival training and learn some basic skills.
 Afterwards, he would spend another afternoon alone with me so that he could get some more involved hands on training.
 David admitted that he was nervous, but he never let it stop him — He showed a great positive mental attitude throughout.

 The first session on Saturday went smoothly.
 The weather was wonderful, and the group of BWS students was in great spirits.
 David got a chance to speak in depth with all of them to better understand why each was taking the course and what they hoped to get out of it.